mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 #### 45:08

-> (So he reentered (the hall) with full ceremony to meet (Kuei Shan).)
+> So he reentered (the hall) with full ceremony to meet (Kuei Shan).

 Engo says,

 >> As before, he acts like this.
 It’s already his second defeat.
 Danger!

 “As before”: he left the first time, reflected on himself, and went back.
 The first time he left, saying “Nothing”; this is already he was defeated, because he shows [off] too much.
 That is, there are lots of traces there which are called enlightenment.
 That is already he was defeated, because Kuei Shan could read his attitude and mind, even though he didn’t speak.
 So he was already defeated; Kuei Shan Zen Master already saw through his practice.
 Secondly, he went back to see Kuei Shan, and he was also defeated, because Kuei Shan knows: “Aha!
-He came back.”
+He came back.” *[He chuckles.]*

 Just like real death.
 If you are right in the middle of real death, well you can say “You like death?”
 “Yes, sir.”
 “You don’t like death?”
 “Yes, sir.”
-You just say either; whatever you say is just like a flashing light.
-So the first time, you can leave, because you don’t like death: “I don’t care, but it’s death.
-I want to live more.”
-And then second, well let’s *[unintelligible]* for death, because death is here, so why don’t we see death again, with *[unintelligible]* attitude, what is the meaning of death.
-But real death is real Kuei Shan Zen Master always understanding this flashing light: red, white.
+You can say either; whatever you say is just like a flashing light.
+So the first time, you can leave, because you don’t like death: “I don’t care.
+But it’s death; I want to live more.”
+And then second, well [that’s pretty good] for death, because death is here, so why don’t we see death again, with *[unintelligible]* attitude, what is the meaning of death.
+But real death is real Kuei Shan Zen Master, always understanding this flashing light: red, white.
 So whatever he does, the real process of death named Kuei Shan understands pretty well.
 So, Te Shan was already defeated, because Kuei Shan saw through his [pride].

 #### 47:42